rossharper/ScratchTDD/README.md

 Voilà!
 We have a passing test that proves that the `Greeter` function gives us the correct greeting.

-We could optionally refactor at this stage — that is, change our code without modifying its overall behaviour — to make it tidier, more readable etc, safe in the knowledge that our test will tell us if we have broken it, or if it still works as expected.
+We could optionally refactor at this stage — that is, change our code without modifying its overall behaviour — to make it tidier, more readable etc, safe in the knowledge that our test will tell us if we have broken it or if it still works as expected.

 We could also write some more tests to check that the program works with different names.